vangelov/saganario/README.md

 ]);
 ```

-*Note: If the expected value is not reached after 100 iterations of the generator, an error will be thrown.*
+*Note: If the expected value is not reached after 100 iterations of the generator an error will be thrown.*

 #### `expectEnd`

-This type of expectation is used when you want check that after the expected value is emitted, the generator ends.
+This type of expectation is used when you want to check that after the expected value is emitted, the generator ends.

 Example saga: